HomeArticlesHow to Budget With an Irregular Income

 This model collapses on variable income for two reasons.

-Reason 1: You cannot make meaningful allocations against a number you do not know.
 If your income could be $2,800 or $7,200 next month with equal probability, a 50/30/20 split produces a needs budget of either $1,400 or $3,600.
 Needs that actually cost $2,400/month are underfunded in slow months and over-allocated in good months.
 The percentage-based system requires a predictable denominator that variable income does not provide.

-Reason 2: Good months produce lifestyle inflation that slow months cannot support.
 A household earning $7,000 in July tends to spend at a $7,000-income level.
 When November arrives at $3,000, the lifestyle commitments from July remain in place.
 The slow month is not just low income.
 It is low income against elevated fixed costs.

-Step 1: Calculate your floor income.
+Step 1: Calculate your floor income

 Pull every monthly income figure from the past 18 months.
 List them from lowest to highest.
 Your floor income is the second-lowest figure — not the absolute lowest (which may be an anomaly), but the second-lowest (a realistic trough).